jovielarue/nvim-config/README.md

 It changes a lot.
 But I think it's pretty cool.

+Because it changes so often, I use a handy pre-commit script (located in the root of my config so it can be tracked by git, symlinked to .git/hooks/pre-commit) to generate this list of plugins and Mason servers every time I update my config.

+### Plugins Used

 I keep these plugins up-to-date, and I'm using them with no problem on neovim version v0.12.0-dev-1010+gd19d2b4491.

-### Plugins Used

 |Filename|Plugin|Functionality|
 |-----|-----|-----|